Warning

 Machine Position vs. Workpiece Position¶

 MillMage displays the current tool position relative to two coordinate systems: Machine Coordinates and Workpiece Coordinates.
-The Position tab has a toggle to select which coordinate system to use.
+The Position tab in the Move Window has a toggle to select which coordinate system to use for positioning.

 - Machine Position is the position of the tool relative to the entire area of the machine.
 This coordinate system will be consistent regardless of the size or origin of the workpiece between projects.

-- Workpiece Position is the position of the tool relative to the workpiece defined in Project Setup and by zeroing out the axes in the Position tab.
+- Workpiece Position is the position of the tool relative to the workpiece defined in Project Setup and by zeroing out the axes in the Move Window's Position.
 This coordinate system will vary between projects.

 Zero Axes¶